mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

-...which, similarly to the vertical axis, scrolls in unwanted ways.
-Fix it the similar way like there:
+...which, similarly to the vertical axis, initially scrolls in a not so nice way.
+Fix it like previously:

 ```qml hl_lines="15 16"
 ListView {